List of ecoregions affected by woody plant encroachment: Ethiopia

 Woody encroachment has been found to reduce herbage yield and therewith rangeland productivity.
 Under woody encroachment, less meat and milk is produced per head of cattle, which challenges traditional pastoral diets.
 The management of bush encroachment is found to stabilize rangelands and contribute to food security.

-Woody encroachment has also been observed in protected areas, such as the Nech Sar National Park.
+Shrub encroachment in forest areas of Ethiopia, such as the Desa'a Forest, reduces carbon stocks.

 Also the invasive species Prosopis juliflora has expanded rapidly since it was introduced in the 1970s, with direct negative consequences on pasture availability and therewith agriculture.
 Prosopis is native to Central America and was introduced in an attempt to halt land degradation and provide a source of firewood and animal fodder, but has since then encroached into various ecosystems and become a main driver of degradation.
 The Afar Region is most severely affected.

 The wood of the invasive species is commonly used as household fuel in the form of firewood and charcoal.

-Shrub encroachment in forest areas of Ethiopia, such as the Desa’a Forest, reduces carbon stocks.

 Kenya

 In Kenya, woody encroachment has been identified as a main type of land-cover change in grasslands, reducing the grazing availability for pastoralists.
 Studied areas show an increase of woodland by 39% and a decrease of grassland by 74%, with Vachellia reficiens and Vachellia nubica as a dominant species.
 Observed causes include overgrazing, suppression of wildfires, the reduction of rain as well as the introduction of bush seeds through smallstock Older studies had suggested that an increase in bush cover by 10% reduces grazing by 7%, and grazing is eliminated completely by 90% bush cover.
 Also Euclea divinorum is a dominant encroaching species.
+Among others, woody encroachment threatens the habitat of plains zebras.

 Adaptation strategies include the integration of browsers into the livestock mix, for example goats and camels.
 In areas where Acacia mellifera encroaches, manual bush thinning during the late dry season combined with reseeding of native grasses and soil conservation measures, proved to be an effective restoration measure with 34% improvement in perennial grass cover.

 In the Baringo County of Kenya, up to 30% of grasslands have disappeared due to the invasion of Prosopis juliflora.
 Clearing Prosopis juliflora to restore grasslands can increase soil organic carbon and generate value through carbon credit schemes.

 Tanzania

 In Tanzania woody encroachment has been studied in the savanna ecosystem of the Maswa Game Reserve, with detected shrub growth rates of up to 2.6% per annum.
-Vachellia drepanolobium is dominant species.
+Vachellia drepanolobium is the dominant species.
 Moreover, observed increases of shrubland in the Serengeti Plains are attributed to woody plant encroachment.
+Studies indicate that intensive cattle ranching is a cause of woody encroachment, for example with Vachellia zanzibarica.
+In Mwanga district, woody plant cover has increased significantly due to overgrazing.
+Fire management was studied as mitigation and management tool for woody encroachment in Tanzania.

 Uganda

 Bush encroachment in Uganda is found to have negative impacts on livestock farming.
 In selected study areas farm income was twice as high on farm that implemented bush control, compared to farms with high bush densities.
+Woody encroachment affects the savanna adjacent to the Kagera River.